Services

 Future planning can leave the early stage investors in a stronger position.

-As a shareholder alone the investor will have no right to management information.
+The starting point is that shareholders have no right to management information.
 Therefore, information rights have to be set out in the investment agreement.
-Investor protection may include the right to see:
+Shareholder protection may include the right to see:

 - Business plans;